 .dae files) that are created by popular content-creation applications and gives you access to the objects, lights, cameras, and geometry data that define a 3D scene.
 Using an approach based on scene graphs, Scene Kit makes it simple to modify, animate, and render your 3D scenes.

-Scene Kit integrates with Image Kit and Core Animation, so you do not need advanced 3D graphical programming skills.
+Scene Kit integrates with Image Kit, SpriteKit, and Core Animation, so you do not need advanced 3D graphical programming skills.
 For example, you can embed a 3D scene into a layer and then use Core Animation compositing capabilities to add overlays and backgrounds.
 You can also use Core Animation layers as textures for your 3D objects in 3D scenes.
 To learn how to use Scene Kit in your app, see Scene Kit Programming Guide.

 Other Media Layer Frameworks

 The Media layer of OS X also has the following frameworks:

 Audio Video Bridging (

 AudioVideoBridging.framework).
 The Audio Video Bridging framework supports Audio Video Bridging (AVB) and implements the IEEE P1722.1 draft standard.
 AVB enhances the quality of service and provides guaranteed latency and bandwidth for media streams over an AVB network.
 Audio Video Bridging gives you access to the Entity discovery and control protocols of IEEE P1722.1 over an Ethernet network.

 Core Media (

 CoreMedia.framework).
 The Core Media framework provides low-level audiovisual media objects and tools for managing them.
 It also defines the fundamental time representation used uniformly throughout AV Foundation.